dart-ogurets/Ogurets/README.md

   }
 }
 ```

+NOTE: if you are using the IDEA plugin, you can just use Alt-Enter and it will create them for you.

 To allow us to use some state which exists only for the scenario, lets go and create ourselves a scenario state class.